quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 To avoid sending multiple acknowledgements in rapid succession, an endpoint MAY process all packets in a batch before determining whether a threshold has been met and an acknowledgement is to be sent in response.
+An endpoint MAY send less acknowledgements due to processing packets in a batch than it would if the packets were processed separately.

 # Computation of Probe Timeout Period